cmdr64/React/readme.md

 Let's use this project to learn react!

-So far I'm using class based components, which I believe maybe somewhat out of style
+So far I'm using class based components, which I believe is somewhat out of style (though it still works perfectly fine)

+Objectives

+- [x] Create Basic React Components
+- [x] Use Expressions to Bind to state